BrianPugh/cyclopts/docs/source/config_file.rst

 ============
 Config Files
 ============
 For more complicated CLI applications, it is common to have an external user configuration file.
 For example, the popular python tools ``poetry``, ``ruff``, and ``pytest`` are all configurable from a ``pyproject.toml`` file.
-The :attr:`App.config <cyclopts.App.config>` attribute accepts a callable (or list of callables) that add (or remove) values to the parsed CLI tokens.
+The :attr:`App.config <cyclopts.App.config>` attribute accepts a `callable <https://docs.python.org/3/glossary.html#term-callable>`_ (or list of callables) that add (or remove) values to the parsed CLI tokens.
 The provided callable must have signature:

 .. code-block:: python

    def config(apps: List["App"], commands: Tuple[str, ...], arguments: ArgumentCollection):
-       """Modifies given mapping inplace with some injected values.
+       """Modifies the argument collection inplace with some injected values.

        Parameters
        ----------